epsil/spotgen/README.md

 ### Tips

+The input should be on the form `Track - Artist`.
+However, Spotify isn't terribly strict about this; `Artist - Track` also works well, as does a Spotify search.

+#### Converting multiple playlists

 Converting multiple playlists at once can easily be done in the Bash shell:

     $ for f in *.txt; do ./spotify.js "$f" "${f%.txt}.spotify"; done